-The Administrative Board believes that at all times during the financial year 2023 four of its members were independent, namely Dr Paul Lerbinger, Dr-Ing Andreas Bereczky (member until 22 June 2023) and Dr Annette Beller (member as of 22 June 2023), Maria Dietz and Prof Dr Andreas Wiedemann.
+The Administrative Board believes that at all times during the financial year 2024 three of its members were independent, namely Dr Paul Lerbinger, Dr Annette Beller and Prof Dr Andreas Wiedemann.

 No controlling shareholder

 The company has no controlling shareholder.
 Ulrich Dietz holds approx. 26% of shares in the company and does therefore not have an absolute voting majority.
 There is no control agreement with Ulrich Dietz.
 He does not have a majority at shareholders' meetings.
 There is no allocation of voting rights of other persons to Ulrich Dietz as defined by section 34 German Securities Trading Act (WpHG).